Guest007/Rosenfox/About-config_Short_manual_en-US.md

 - IMAGES, FAVICONS

 Block all images from loading.
-The permissions extension allows for a more complete method of allowing, blocking, and restricting content displayed in the browser—including images:
+The permissions extension allows for a more complete method of allowing, blocking, and restricting content displayed in the browser-including images:

     permissions.default.image=2 (recommended)